 Think of this as staying over at your friend's place or coming to visit a favorite aunt.
-You are only ten minutes from Ubud, in a peaceful "tree house" tropical atmosphere and with company when you feel like it.
+You are only ten minutes by car from Ubud, in a peaceful "tree house" tropical atmosphere and with company when you feel like it.

 Your comfortable day bed is NOT a separate bedroom, but the spacious bed has elegantly draped mosquito netting around it for privacy.
 In fact, even your host's "bedroom" isn't enclosed with a wall, it just seems private because of the netting around her bed.

 Next door one one side is a virgin bamboo field with animals grazing and a dirt path to the temple, behind is a Balinese village, with all the sounds of local living.

 The house is recycled - a traditionally shaped Indonesian "joglo" home, transported from Java and adapted to western use.
 It is a comfortable one bedroom home, with all of the owner's individual style and nick-nacks.
 Western-style living, tucked away in a traditional Balinese village and surrounded by lush tropical gardens.

 Don't be surprised ... because this is OPEN plan living, you will hear the sounds from the village - roosters, dogs, motorbikes, crickets, geckos, children at play.
 The owner is completely used to the late night dog discussion and the early morning rooster challenge; you can use ear plugs if you like, lol.

 The real treat is that you often hear the sound of traditional Balinese music/ instruments, from master musicians practising for performances in the nearby Balinese temple.

 NEIGHBOURS: There's more garden and field around you than people.

 Downstairs is a self-contained rental apartment (see Space to Breathe on (website hidden)).
 People often stay for a month or more, especially when on retreat or a yoga teacher training.